jpaquay/jpaquay.github.io/aboutme.md

 innovate("whats_next")
 ```

-I'm Enterprise Architect with Google's [Cloud](https://cloud.google.com) team.
-I meet innovative teams and together we discuss their future with Google Cloud Platform, ensuring that tough engineering problems are solved, and we elevate to the next step in digitalization.
+I'm Enterprise Architect with Google's [Cloud](https://cloud.google.com).
+I meet innovative teams and together we discuss their future with Google Cloud Platform, ensuring that tough engineering problems are solved, and we accelerate to the next step in digitalization.

 {: .box-warning}
 `Hakuna matata` is a Swahili phrase, meaning `take it easy`